 The Impact of Data Quality on a Lead Scoring Process

-Lead Scoring is the process of ranking prospective customers that come your way by using a numerical system (usually a 1-100 point system) to determine at which step of the customer value journey they are.
+Lead scoring is the process of ranking prospective customers that come your way by using a numerical system (usually a 1-100 point system) to determine which step of the customer value journey they are in.

-If set up correctly, lead scoring will help you both identify your prospects’ intent and prioritize the ones that you really need to follow up with to close more deals.
+If set up correctly, lead scoring will help you identify the intent of your prospects and prioritize the ones you really need to follow up with so you can close more deals.

 In this sense, data quality and integrity become all the more important.
 You do not want your sales organization following up with the wrong prospective customers, and in particular those who are:

-There is sometimes a misconception that more is better when it comes to leads.
+There is sometimes a misconception that more is better for leads.
 That’s where the concept of data quality comes into play.

 While the volume of leads generated may look good on your quarterly review slides, the truth is that if you can’t programmatically qualify these leads because the quality of the data collected is not consistent (or the data is just flat out missing), then the lead is all for nothing.

-Wanna make best friends with your sales team?
-Then I would highly recommend focusing on data quality and NOT sending over every lead that takes a sniff at your website or opens an email.
+If you want to make best friends with your sales team, then I would highly recommend focusing on data quality and NOT sending over every lead that takes a peek at your website or opens an email.

-In the next two paragraphs, we’re going to discuss two key practices you can enforce to ensure that the quality of the data you are putting into your lead score is good and that what you collect is clean, standardized, and scorable:
+Let’s discuss three key practices you can put in place to ensure you’re putting quality data into your CRM, and that what you collect is clean, standardized, and scorable.